ruchitha007/WA/Project/02/README.md

 ## Deliverables

 Use the standard class [submission mechanism](https://github.com/btdobbs/WA/tree/main/Project/00) to submit the `project2` directory.
-This directory should include the starter files we gave you along with code files you created or modified for the problems including:
+This directory should include only the following files:

 - `make-multi-filter.js`
 - `template-processor.js`
 - `test-project2.js`
-- `test-project2.html`

 Please make sure your submission runs npm run lint and npm test with no errors or warnings.